-The Nominating Committee nominates two people for each election for Second Vice President or Regional Vice President and at least two people for every at-large Board member to be elected.
+The Nominating Committee nominates two people for each election for Second Vice President, two people for each Regional Vice President whose term is expiring, and two people for every at-large Board member to be elected.
 The Board considers for approval each individual nominee.
 A single nominee cannot run for two positions simultaneously nor serve in two concurrent positions with terms that overlap.